-Students are required to complete a practice set assignment, which concentrates on the way financial information is recorded using a manual accounting system.
-This process begins with the analysis of data and concludes with the summarising of that data into financial reports.
-The assignment will cover Topics 1 to 4 in Module 1.
+Task Description: Students are required to complete a practice set assignment, which concentrates on the way financial information-is recorded using a manual accounting system.
+This process begins with the analysis of data and concludes with-the summarising of that data into financial reports.
 The practice set assignment assesses students' understanding of the process involved in using a manual accounting system.
 After completing the practice set assignment, students are required to complete a 15-question quiz based on the practice set document.
-This quiz assesses the student's ability to understand the accounting process and identify and extract relevant accounting information.
-The quiz contains 15 questions worth one (1) mark each (15% in total).
-At the end of the quiz students will submit their practice set assignment for marking.
+This quiz assesses the student's ability to understand the-accounting process and identify and extract relevant accounting information.
+The quiz contains 15 questions-worth one (1) mark each (15% in total).
+At the end of the quiz students will submit their practice set assignment-for marking.
 The practice set will be marked out of 10% based on the accuracy of the information.